Srichitra-S/BashScripts_RR/README.md

 1. Name of the launch file in bash script is  `hdl_rr.launch`.
 See that your launch file is named the same or you make the necessary changes in the bash script.
 2. Output topic of HDL_GRAPH_SLAM is `/odom` and has been hardcoded in the bash script.
 So, if the bag file has a topic of the same name, see that is renamed.
+3. `rr_localization_msgs` package need to built for hdl slam and localization.

 # hdl_slam.sh for bags where gt has to be taken from tf